exeluter/bnspatch/README.md

 shared it with.

 #### Q: Is this compatible with BnS Buddy?
 There is some overlapping functionality, but yes.
-Just make sure the multi-client feature in BnS Buddy is **disabled**.
-Also, understand that `patches.xml` will always take priority over conflicting changes made by BnS Buddy add-ons.
+Just understand that `patches.xml` will always take priority over conflicting modifications made by BnS Buddy add-ons.

 [2.0]: https://github.com/megai2/d912pxy